alikiki/scheduling/README.md

 3. Alpha: controls the cooling of the temperature

 #### Schedule Data Structure
 The data structure contains an employee list, and a schedule as a pandas data frame.
-Below is the schedule, visualized:
+Below is the pandas data frame, visualized:

 ![](https://github.com/ajeon66/scheduling/blob/master/images/datastructure.jpg "Pandas Schedule")